cockroachlabs-field/training-modules/README.md

 If you need to connect to a CockroachCloud cluster or non-local cluster, you can edit the `./run-server.sh` file accordingly.

+# Terms of Use

+Use of this project is entirely at your own risk and Cockroach Labs makes no guarantees or warranties about its operation.

+See [MIT](LICENSE.txt) for terms and conditions.

 ---